Mykolazaz/vilnius-home-price/README.md

 Achieved outcomes:

-- an XGBoost model that achieves an R<sup>2</sup> of 0.874 and RMSLE of 0.26;
+- an XGBoost model that achieves an R<sup>2</sup> of 0.883 ± 0.015 and RMSLE is 0.19.

-- best apartment price predicting variables were area, area per room, distance to bus stop, kindergarden & school and local population;
+- best apartment price predicting variables were area, build year and location based variables such as longitude, latitude and whether the apartment is located in Senamiestis;

-- the current model could be further improved by extracting missing categorical features from text.
+- the current model could be further improved by extracting missing categorical features from text and exploring other location-based features.

 The XGBoost model is deployed on [Heroku](https://vilnius-nostradamus-095f0ef45495.herokuapp.com/).